 The Membership Team coordinate the club.
 They vet applicants, respond to emails and phone calls, send messages on forthcoming activities, and make phone calls to ensure everything is going well for members.

 Janet Brookman — Janet is the longest-running volunteer.
-She specialises in our visually impaired members
+She specialises in our visually impaired members and also answers the phone when people ring asking about Outsiders.

 Philippe Gasguy — Philippe began as office boy and now takes a major role.
 He says helping other people is what he enjoys most.